-So, you know what?
-We pulled the plug.
+So, you know what we did?
+We pulled the plug on it.
 We cancelled the venue viewings and decided instead to get married in Italy with only our immediate family and one friend and their partners present.
 And you know what else?
 We had absolutely the best time ever.
 We didn’t miss anything that we’d planned to have.
 It was such a joy.

 What’s more, we grew as a family and our friends still tell us it was the best wedding they’ve ever been to.
 They even remember our anniversary and that’s a rare thing!

 The moral of Victoria’s story?